-This article will be updated as more information becomes available.
-FedEx and UPS have begun releasing information on their residential surcharges during the holiday season.
-We are also seeing initial information on the 2020 FedEx shipping rate changes.
+FedEx and UPS have begun releasing information on their residential surcharges during the holiday season, as well as information around FedEx and UPS 2020 shipping rate changes.
 Below is what we know so far.

 Holiday Residential Surcharges

 Both UPS and FedEx have announced that they’ll be suspending residential surcharges, a fee added to a shipper’s invoice for delivery to a residential home or building, for the holiday season.

 For the 2019 holiday shipping season, there will be no Residential Peak Surcharge.
 Peak Surcharges applied to Over Maximum Limits, Large and Additional Handling packages have been modified.